garnertb/suite-qgis-plugin/doc/source/geogit_quickstart/geogit_quickstart.rst

 The geogit repository does not contain any symbology, but just the data itself, so a default sybology will be used.

 Let's edit the layer.
-If you open it's attributes table, you will see that one of it's attributes is mispelled.
+If you open its attributes table, you will see that one of its attributes is mispelled.

 .. image:: img/mispelled.png